Chapter 1 | First Encounter at the Karaoke Bar

 "Y-yeah, alright..."
 Akane nodded, turning away from Vivienne.
 "I'll give you a call and—" As she turned around, she noticed Vivienne's seat was empty.
 She sensed the absence of her heavenly aroma, with the thick tavern air surrounding her.
 There's no turning back now.
 What's been said has been said.
 Only cowards run from a fight!
 On the other hand, I've never been in a fight unless it's been in comment boards and forums online.
 Did she even know who I am?
 Maybe this is all a mistake, maybe it wasn't me she wanted for the job.
 I'm not qualified for this!
 I'll just let her know I'm taking this job first thing in the morning.
 Akane looked at herself in the reflection of the empty glass cup within arm's reach of where Vivienne sat.
 Look at you, looking for a way out!
 You've been doing that for years, you lazy shit!
 It's time to get off your ass and commit to something for once.
 You're taking this job, Akane and you're going to kick this guy's ass!
 Akane raised herself from her seat, nodding to herself.
 "Yeah, let's rock!"

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, MethamphetamemeWrite a Review